Professor Conor O’Reilly

 Previously, I have held positions at Durham University, the University of Porto and the University of Oxford, the latter as an ESRC Postdoctoral Fellow at the Centre for Criminology.
 I remain an Affiliate Professor at the School of Criminology, University of Porto and have been a Visiting Scholar at John Jay College for Criminal Justice in New York (2008) and at the Centre for International and Comparative Criminology at the University of Montréal (2019).
 My doctoral research was conducted at Queen’s University Belfast and focused upon the transnational security consultancy industry.

 My funded research projects are focussed upon global challenges and insecurities.
 As PI of the Newton Fund (Mexico) Project M.A.K.E.
-‘Mobile Solutions to the Mexican Kidnapping Epidemic: Beyond Elite Counter-Measures, Towards Citizen-Led Innovation’, I have led work to explore the under-researched but pervasive problem of kidnapping in Mexico.
+‘Mobile Solutions to the Mexican Kidnapping Epidemic: Beyond Elite Counter-Measures, Towards Citizen-Led Innovation’, Iled work to explore the under-researched but pervasive problem of kidnapping in Mexico.
 From landmark academic gatherings that have focussed attention on this illicit practice (https://kidnappingworkshop.net) to co-producing counter-kidnapping tools for ordinary Mexican citizens (an app and a graphic novel), our project has forged innovative interventions to combat this illicit phenomenon.
 This research is now being taken further through the joint Leeds-Exeter ESRC Impact Acceleration Account project ‘Amor Secuestado (‘Kidnapped Love’): Transmedia Storytelling Through Telenovelas to Break Taboos and Catalyse Counter-Kidnapping Action in Mexico’.
 In collaboration with grassroots filmmakers from Mexico City, we are co-designing, co-writing and co-producing a web-series about kidnapping to foster increased public awareness and societal engagement around confronting this insecurity (http://amorsecuestrado.com).
-I am currently also Co-I on the ESRC Transformative project ‘Data Justice in Mexico’s Multiveillant Society: How Big Data is Reshaping the Struggle for Human Rights and Political Freedoms’.
+I was recently also Co-I on the ESRC Transformative project ‘Data Justice in Mexico’s Multiveillant Society: How Big Data is Reshaping the Struggle for Human Rights and Political Freedoms’.

 Previous projects have included participation in international and interdisciplinary teams awarded funding from Brazilian and Portuguese research councils to investigate ‘Policing Urban Imaginaries: New Security Formats in Southern Cities’ (FAPESP/FCT) and ‘COPP-LAB – Circulations of Police Officers in Portugal, Lusophone Africa and Brazil’ (FCT).
 Other funded research has included an ESRC Postdoctoral Fellowship, and awards/scholarships from, amongst others: the British Council (UK) / FAPESP (Sao Paulo State, Brazil); Santander; FCT (Portugal); and GERN (France).

 I am a member of various professional associations and academic networks, including: the British Society of Criminology; the European Society of Criminology; the International Association for Portuguese-Speaking Criminology (Permanent Member and Member of the International Advisory Council); the International Network for the Everyday Political Economy of Plural Policing; and, the Urban Violence Research Network.
-I have also served as an Editorial Board member for ‘Sistemas de Justiça e Sociedade’ (‘Justice Systems and Society’), Editora da UNICAMP, Brazil, as a Selector for the ‘Security and Intelligence History Series’, Stout Research Centre, Victoria University, New Zealand and have recently joined the International Advisory Board of Emerald Studies in Plural Policing.
+I have also served as an Editorial Board member for ‘Sistemas de Justiça e Sociedade’ (‘Justice Systems and Society’), Editora da UNICAMP, Brazil, as a Selector for the ‘Security and Intelligence History Series’, Stout Research Centre, Victoria University, New Zealand and am on the International Advisory Board of Emerald Studies in Plural Policing.

 - Pathway Director for Security, Conflict and Justice - White Rose Doctoral Partnership